mangoweb-sylius/SyliusCeskaPostaBalikomatyPlugin/README.md

    }
    ```

-1. Your Entity `ShippingMethod` has to implement `\MangoSylius\SyliusCeskaPostaBalikomatyPlugin\Model\CeskaPostaBalikomatyShipmentInterface`.
+1. Your Entity `ShippingMethod` has to implement `\MangoSylius\SyliusCeskaPostaBalikomatyPlugin\Model\CeskaPostaBalikomatyShippingMethodInterface`.
-   You can use the trait `\MangoSylius\SyliusCeskaPostaBalikomatyPlugin\Model\CeskaPostaBalikomatyShipmentTrait`.
+   You can use the trait `\MangoSylius\SyliusCeskaPostaBalikomatyPlugin\Model\CeskaPostaBalikomatyShippingMethodTrait`.

    ```php
    <?php